With more than 6.9 billion search requests per day, Google is the most used search engine in the world.

 From a communication point of view, the choice of the colors of the Google logo is something important for a company.
-Psychologically, these colors have an impact on our brain, and each color is associated with human behavior.
+Psychologically, these colors have an impact on our brains, and each color is associated with human behavior.
 We will neglect the rumor that these colors are inspired by Lego bricks and we will try to examine why Google would have chosen these colors.

 It represents calmness, change, and confidence.
 An important detail: blue is the most loved color in the world.

 It is the most visible primary color.
 It can sometimes be associated with danger, hence the color of fire trucks, but it also represents very strong emotions such as passion, love, energy, and dynamism.

 It is bringing brightness to a design.
 Yellow represents youth and cheerfulness.
 It is the color of the sun and represents happiness.
 However culturally, yellow is also a color that evokes an unfavorable association.
 For example, Judas was supposed to be dressed in yellow, the yellow star, etc.

 It is the only color of the logo that is not a primary color.
 Green is associated with growth, hope, wealth, and nature.
 It is a color that reflects confidence and safety.

 Why does the google logo contain these colors rather than the old ones?